fedoranimus/todoist-api/source/includes/sync/v7/_overview.md

 # Overview

-This is the official Todoist API documentation, a reference to the functionality our public API provides, with detailed description of each API endpoint, its parameters, and examples.
+This is the official documentation for Todoist Sync API.
+A reference to the functionality our public API provides, with detailed description of each API endpoint, its parameters, and examples.

 ## Summary of contents